 So we’re looking at partnering with some volunteer organizations to help bridge that gap.
-We’re also looking at what monetary impact we could collectively have on charity projects or to aid members in difficulty or distress.
+We’re also looking at what monetary impact we could collectively have.
+Whether on charity projects or to aid members in difficulty or distress.
 With a large community like ours, I think that would be something beautiful to see.

 What advice can you give to someone who’s about to go through a move, either back home or abroad?

 For those moving home, I think the first thing is doing that practical research that I overlooked on my return.
 It’s easy to get caught up in the excitement of researching a new environment and preparing for a new culture.
 Going home, we feel like we know what we’re doing and what we’re heading to.
 However, it’s the same process of emotion and upheaval – so it’s important to be aware of that from the start.

 Secondly, I would recommend a mechanism for talking about how you feel.
 From my family’s experience, this has been so crucial to coping with a move.
 We use a deck of cards called A New Adventure by Dr Sarah Whyte.
 Very simple cards for helping to express emotion and coach yourself on how to deal with it.
 The act of a third-party, in whatever form, coming into your family’s discussions can be helpful.
 It takes the pressure off the adults to try and draw feelings and emotions out of children, or vice versa.
 We pull out a card when we’re together at the dinner table and talk about the emotion that comes up.
 It’s a simple way of making sure everyone is processing their emotions in a healthy and open way.